eivor9/budget-logbook-server/README.md

 ```
 *Transaction objects must follow the format shown in the above example*

-### Delete one transaction:
+### Removing transactions:
-Remove a transaction from your logbook using the logbook/:id endpoint.
+To remove a transaction from your logbook, send a DELETE request to the /logbook/:id endpoint.
 ```
 https://budget-logbook-server.onrender.com/logbook/:id
 ```